FlashSystems/TSoS/README.md

 ## Usage with systemd

 TSOS is by default build with systemd integration.
 It uses the `JOURNAL_STREAM` environment variable (see (system.exec)[https://www.freedesktop.org/software/systemd/man/systemd.exec.html#%24JOURNAL_STREAM]) to detect if TSOS is startet as a systemd unit.
 If that's the case logging is automatically switched to systemd logging.
 That way journald metadata is automatically added to the log messages.

+Logging to the systemd journal can be enforced via the `TSOS_FORCE_JOURNAL` environment variable.
+This disables auto detection.
+The value of this environment variable must be "yes", "true" or "1".

 If systemd is used to start a TSOS controlled service the `tsos` executable must be launched as root.
 Any configured users and groups (via `User=` or `Group=`) must be migrated into the TSOS configuration file.